 Emotional management and personal development

-Breathwork helps to better understand and manage one's emotions.
-By increasing self-awareness, this practice allows one to identify repressed emotions and release them.
+Breathwork helps you better understand and manage your emotions.
+By increasing self-awareness, this practice helps you identify repressed emotions and release them.
 During a session, participants can explore their feelings without judgment.

 Breathing techniques also promote better stress management.
 By influencing neurotransmitters, breathwork helps balance emotional reactions.
 Here are some benefits: